ErikSierra/FalconContainment/README.md

 - Python 3.6 or higher installed.
 - `pip` (Python package installer) installed.
 You can install it from [here](https://pip.pypa.io/en/stable/installation/).

-2. Install the required Python packages listed in the requirements.txt file
+2. Install the required Python packages listed in the respective requirements.txt file
    ```bash
    pip install -r requirements.txt